center-for-threat-informed-defense/summiting-the-pyramid/docs/methodology.rst

 are functions of the kernel, and so on.
 If adversaries want to bypass certain event IDs, they can just call certain API functionality lower within the OS.

 Understanding this concept can help defenders build more robust analytics, by looking at different sensor data throughout the OS.
-We now take our rows, and make it a two-dimensional model to reflect sensor data.
+We now take our rows, and make it a two-dimensional model to reflect sensor data robustness.

 .. figure:: _static/2Dmodel_07032023.png
    :alt: Summiting the Pyramid 2D model